uxbuild/b36A/README.md

+# B36A

+- Register
+- Login
+- View students
+- Add student
+- Update student
+- Remove student

+Assignment = update only backend code (refactor with Prisma).
+Prisma and Prisma Client are installed.
+Tables defined in seed.js are translated to Prisma schema.
+Database is synced with schema via Prisma Migrate.
+(seed.js) is refactored to work with Prisma Migrate.
+Existing auth and api endpoints are refactored to use Prisma Client instead of SQL.

+Submit to GitHub.

 # Classroom Manager

 Classroom Manager is an SPA that allows instructors to effectively manage their student data.
 Once a user has successfully registered for an account and logged in, they will be given access to a platform that allows them to see their students, add new students, update existing students, and remove students.